TRANSITION WEALTH YOUR WAY

 Is Estate Planning just for wealthy older adults?

 Contrary to what many people think, Estate Planning is not just for the very wealthy.
 Any individual over the age of eighteen should make the time to meet with an Estate Planning attorney.

 Why is Estate Planning important for a young person?

-If you are over the age of eighteen and are in a car accident, or fall ill at college, a loved one might not be able to request medical information over the phone.
+When children become adults and go off to college, the last thing on their minds is who will act as their Durable Power of Attorney if necessary.
+If you are over the age of eighteen and are in a car accident or fall ill at college, a loved one might not be able to request medical information over the phone.

-If you have proper estate planning documents in place, there should never be a problem.
-Estate planning documents can direct an agent on how to handle your financial or medical situations.
+If you have proper Estate Planning documents in place, there should never be a problem.
+Estate Planning documents can direct an agent on how to handle your financial or medical situations.
 These documents can also name a guardian for any minor children in the event that you, as the parent, were to pass away.

 No. The most effective Estate Planning is a lifetime process.
 It changes as your situation changes.
 Births, deaths, adoptions, marriage, and divorce are all reasons to update your Estate Plan.
 A basic Estate Plan will not guarantee that there will be anything left of your estate.
 As your Orlando Estate Planning attorney, Kathleen Flammia will help you create an Estate Plan that will serve an even greater purpose.